dhardy/rfcs/text/0000-epochs.md

 incompatibly, because existing code will assume the current protocol and provide impls accordingly, and there's no way to work around that fact via deprecation.

+**[minor change: terminology]**
-More generally, this means that epochs can only be used to make changes to the language that are applicable *crate-locally*; they cannot impose new requirements or semantics on external crates, since we want to retain compatibility with the existing ecosystem.
+More generally, this means that major versions can only be used to make changes to the language that are applicable *crate-locally*; they cannot impose new requirements or semantics on external crates, since we want to retain compatibility with the existing ecosystem.

 #### Example: `Error` trait downcasting

+**[minor change: terminology]**
 See [rust-lang/rust#35943](https://github.com/mozilla/rust/issues/35943).
 Due to a silly oversight, you can’t currently downcast the “cause” of an error to introspect what it is.
 We can’t make the trait have stricter requirements; it would break existing impls.
-And there's no way to do so only in a newer epoch, because we must be compatible with the older one, meaning that we cannot rely on downcasting.
+And there's no way to do so only in a newer major version, because we must be compatible with the older one, meaning that we cannot rely on downcasting.